f-algebra/elea/README.md

-# hoverboard
-Supercompiler for theorem provers
+# Hoverboard - a supercompiler for theorem provers